UniMath/agda-unimath/src/modal-logic/weak-deduction.lagda.md

     -- TODO: move to file with deduction deduction-a->a :
-      (a : formula i) → axioms ⊢w a →ₘ a deduction-a->a a =
+      (a : modal-formula i) → axioms ⊢w a →ₘ a deduction-a->a a =
       weak-deduction-mp
         ( weak-deduction-mp